 Lord Edmund Robion refused to control his anger when he heard two people from Bon Abbi died.
 Not because he valued their lives but that his son compromised his plans.
 He knew this was Luka’s doing.

 The Mayweather boy would marry and return to Mercil.
 He would never stay in Bon Abbi when the larger city offered him more.
 Lord Rando would lose his heir to Mercil.
 But Luka changed everything.

 Killing Nolan Baye was both tragic and a warning.
-Lord Rando would find someone to rule in his place, should something happened to him.
-Lord Edmund knew vanquishing Bon Abbi became harder.
+Lord Rando would find someone to rule in his place, should something happen to him.
+Lord Edmund knew vanquishing Bon Abbi would now become difficult.

 Luka took another sip of wine.
 “He deserved what happened,” he spoke softly.